150 Nassau Street

 150 Nassau Street, also known as the Park Place Tower and the American Tract Society Building, is a 23-story, 291 ft building in the Financial District of Lower Manhattan in New York City.
 It is located at the southeast corner of Spruce Street and Nassau Street, next to 8 Spruce Street, the former New York Times Building, and New York City Hall.

 150 Nassau Street was built in 1894–1895 as the headquarters of the American Tract Society (ATS), a nonprofit, nonsectarian but evangelical organization that distributed religious tracts.
 Designed by the architect R. H. Robertson, it is one of the first skyscrapers built from a steel skeleton and was among New York City's tallest buildings when it was completed.

 150 Nassau Street is located near Park Row, which contained several newspaper headquarters.
 The building failed to make a profit during ATS's occupancy, and the New York Life Insurance Company foreclosed on the building in 1914.
 After ATS moved out, the New York Sun occupied the building from 1914 to 1919.
 The building's 10th through 23rd floors were converted into condominiums between 1999 and 2002.
 In 1999, it was designated as a city landmark by the New York City Landmarks Preservation Commission.
 The American Tract Society Building is also a contributing property to the Fulton–Nassau Historic District, a National Register of Historic Places district created in 2005.

 Site

 150 Nassau Street is located in the Financial District of Manhattan, just east of New York City Hall and the Civic Center.
 The building is located on a parallelogram-shaped plot that abuts Nassau Street to the west for 100 ft 7 in and Spruce Street to the north for 94 ft 6 in.
-The Morse Building is immediately to the south, while a public plaza and 8 Spruce Street is located to the east.
-The Potter Building and 41 Park Row are located across Nassau Street and Pace University is located across Spruce Street.
+The Morse Building is immediately to the south, while a public plaza and 8 Spruce Street are located to the east.
+The Potter Building and 41 Park Row are located across Nassau Street; 5 Beekman Street is one block south; and Pace University is located across Spruce Street.